 Our experimental sample comprises 35 of the 36 districts in Punjab.
-We remove Khanewal from the experimental sample as that district served as the location for our pilot.
 We randomly implemented the smartphone program in 18 of the 35 remaining districts.
 We randomized at the district level for two reasons.
 First, the intervention channels information about health inspections to district-level senior health officials.
 Second, all inspectors in a district are required to attend monthly meetings and so interact frequently, while these relations are much weaker across districts.
 District-level randomization therefore makes sense in terms of the design of program and also reduces concerns about contamination.

 We stratified treatment on baseline health clinic staff attendance, the number of clinics in a district (to ensure a roughly even number of clinics in treatment and control), and whether or not the district was being run by the World Bank-led Public Sector Reform Program (PSRP).
 Figure 3 depicts control and treatment districts.
-We then re-randomized to achieve
+We then re-randomized to achieve balance on a set of variables related to health clinic staff attendance, the frequency of health inspections, and the quality of service provision.14